uvindu827/crop_yield_predictor/README.md

 💧 Rainfall

-🌱 Soil pH
+🌱 Soil type

-🌾 Fertilizer usage
+🌾 Whether conditions

 This model aims to answer the question: